Zettlr/zettlr-docs/docs/en/core/custom-css.md

 - In case your font is **sans serif**, such as Arial or Helvetica, please use `sans-serif`
 - In case you want to switch to the classic **monospace**, please use the placeholder `monospace`

 The placeholder will make sure that even if your font cannot be found, an equivalent font will be used.
 It serves as a fallback.
-Also, if your font name contains spaces, make sure to surround it with quotation marks, e.g. `"Times New Roman"`.
+Also, if your font name contains spaces, make sure to surround it with quotation marks, e.g., `"Times New Roman"`.

 ```css
 body #editor .CodeMirror {